 Clash with Nathan Bedford Forrest

 Wheeler’s corps served well during the Battle of Chickamauga.
-Following the Confederate victory, Forrest was openly critical of Bragg’s decision not to pursue the defeated Federal army as it retreated to Chattanooga, Tennessee.
+Following the Confederate victory, Forrest was openly critical of Bragg’s decision not to pursue the defeated Union Army of the Cumberland as it retreated to Chattanooga, Tennessee.
 Bragg countered by placing Forrest and his corps under Wheeler’s command.
 When Forrest protested, Confederate President Jefferson Davis intervened, assigning Forrest to an independent command in Alabama, leaving Wheeler in charge of all the Army of Tennessee’s cavalry.

 Absence at Chattanooga

-Wheeler closed out the 1863 campaigning season supporting General James Longstreet’s Knoxville Campaign (November 4-December 14, 1863).
-Wheeler’s corps helped Longstreet drive Major General Ambrose Burnside’s forces away from Chattanooga and to seek refuge behind Union fortifications in Knoxville, Tennessee.
+Wheeler closed out the 1863 campaign season supporting General James Longstreet‘s Knoxville Campaign (November 4-December 14, 1863).
+Wheeler’s corps helped Longstreet drive Major General Ambrose Burnside‘s forces away from Chattanooga and seek refuge behind Union fortifications in Knoxville, Tennessee.
 Wheeler’s men then joined Longstreet’s infantry as they invested the city.
-When the siege proved unsuccessful, Bragg ordered Wheeler to rejoin the Army of Tennessee at Dalton, Georgia, as Major General William T. Sherman was beginning his drive toward Atlanta.
+When the siege proved unsuccessful, Bragg ordered Wheeler to rejoin the Army of Tennessee at Dalton, Georgia, as Major General William T. Sherman was beginning his Atlanta Campaign.

 During the early phases of the Atlanta Campaign, Wheeler’s cavalry supported the flanks of the Army of Tennessee as it withdrew south under incessant pressure from Sherman.
 On July 18, 1864, Confederate President Jefferson Davis promoted John Bell Hood to the temporary rank of full general and gave him command of the Army of Tennessee.
 In August, Hood ordered Wheeler’s cavalry to ride north as far as Tennessee to destroy Sherman’s supply lines.
 Wheeler’s men inflicted minimal damage and deprived Hood of his cavalry when Sherman captured Atlanta on September 2, 1864.

 Wheeler returned to Georgia and joined Hood in October.
-When Hood moved west into Alabama and then north into Tennessee during his Franklin-Nashville Campaign (September 18-December 27, 1864), he left Wheeler’s cavalry behind to oppose Sherman’s March to the Sea.
+When Hood moved west into Alabama and then north into Tennessee during his Franklin-Nashville Campaign (September 18-December 27, 1864), he left Wheeler’s cavalry behind to oppose Sherman’s March to the Sea (aka Savannah Campaign.

 Georgia civilians criticized Wheeler for his inability to halt the Yankee parade of destruction, but in reality, his small force, which never amounted to over 13,000 troopers, was no match for Sherman’s 62,000 soldiers (55,000 infantry, 5,000 cavalry, and 2,000 artillerymen).
 During the campaign, Wheeler received orders to destroy “supplies of all kinds useful to the enemy.”
 Despite Wheeler’s attempts to control his men, their plundering reached the point that the citizens of Georgia came to see little difference between “Sherman’s bummers” and “Wheeler’s robbers.”